 - Pelvic Inflammatory Disease (PID: an infection of the female reproductive hormones)

-- Uterine fibroids, cysts or polyps (abnormal growths in the uterus)
+- Uterine fibroids, cysts or polyps (abnormal growths in the uterus, all quite similar to one another)

 - Ectopic pregnancy (implantation of the egg outside the uterus)